orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 unordered is parallel? how about set? or how about all of them but in any ofder?
 How about parallel, in a loop?
 And then parallel in a loop, excluding current one?
 Or excluding ones in a path (any order)

 ---

-Arbitrary steucture at initial,self,terminal, and only presence checks for the type.
-What would that look like?

----

-Less gravity, less structure?
-So shorter distances where there is less structure, gravity?
-Or some variant of this idea? ; Longer-ranging but thinner structures possibly

----